Beth Chatto A Life with Plants - NOW IN STOCKSKU: ART/999

 Once you’ve placed your order online you will receive a confirmation email.
 Your order will then be dealt with as quickly as possible by our experienced mail order team.
 During peak periods it can take up to 10 working days to receive your plants.
 Once the team have selected your plants the status of your order will change to “processing”.
-Finally - when your order has been carefully prepared and boxed and is ready to be collected by our courier - you will receive a dispatch email and can expect your plants to arrive the following day (for England, Wales & Scottish Lowlands).
+Finally - when your order has been carefully prepared and boxed and is ready to be collected by our courier - you will receive a dispatch email and can expect your plants to arrive the following day (for mainland England, Wales & Scottish Lowlands).
 We use a special fragile overnight delivery service to ensure that your plants spend the minimum amount of time in transit.
-Please see our Delivery Information page for more details and charges for Scottish Highlands & Islands, Northern Ireland, Irish Republic, Isle of man, Isle of Wight and the Channel Isles.
+Orders with multiple boxes, can be separated in transit, but should be with you shortly.
+Please see our Delivery Information page for more details and charges for Scottish Highlands & Islands, Isle of man, Isle of Wight and the Channel Isles.

 How do I track my delivery?

-Once you receive your dispatch email click on the tracking number link and you will be redirected to our couriers APC.
+Once you receive your dispatch email and APC have scanned the plants onto their system, please click on the tracking number link and you will be redirected to our couriers APC.
 Enter your tracking number and postcode there and you will be able to track the progess of your parcel(s).

 Why has my plant been cut back?

-Traditionally the mail order plant season has run from October to March.
-This was because many plants would dormant during this time of the year and foliage would either be reduced or absent, making them easier to post.
+Traditionally, the mail order plant season has run from October to March.
+This was because many plants would be dormant during this time of the year and foliage would either be reduced or absent, making them easier to post.

-Now mail order runs all year round and thus requires us to maybe cut back some of your plants, particularly from April to October.
+Now, mail order runs all year round and this may mean we need to cut back some of your plants, particularly from April to October.
 Plants with tall flowering stems and lots of foliage may lose a great deal of water in transit and cutting back helps reduce this stress.
 Cutting back will not harm your plants but will help in their establishment by promoting new root and shoot growth once planted.